raghebbenhamouda/CloudCertNotes/README.md

         - Supports S3 Standard, S3 IA, S3 One-Zone IA
         - Each File Gateway has its own IAM Role
         - Caches recently accessed data in the File Gateway
+        - Integrated with Active Directory (AD) for user authentication
     - Volume Gateway ⇒ Block storage, iSCSI
         - Used for block storage backed by S3 via iSCSI protocol
         - Uses EBS snapshot for on-premise volume restore